aziizmoutawakil/landing-page-/README.md

 - Online purchase link

 ### Technologies Used
--React js
+- React js
--Tailwind css
+- Tailwind css
--JavaScript
+- JavaScript
--React Lottie: Integrates Lottie animations into React projects.
+- React Lottie: Integrates Lottie animations into React projects.
--React Multi Carousel: Provides a carousel component for displaying images or content in a carousel format.
+- React Multi Carousel: Provides a carousel component for displaying images or content in a carousel format.
 - HTML